The Yellow Wallpaper (film): Plot

 Jennie returns with Catherine, a psychic.
-Charlotte and John are upset because they are finally happy with their situation.
 Catherine says that there are spirits behind the wallpaper, including Sarah and many others.
-Charlotte asks if she can speak to Sarah and Catherine says it's a bad idea.
-Catherine states that there's a spirit under the house calling for John.
+Charlotte asks if she can speak to Sarah and Catherine says it is a bad idea.
+Catherine states that there is a spirit under the house calling for John.

 John goes under the house and his lantern goes out.
 John returns with Sarah in his arms.
 They bring Sarah inside and she states that she has been burning in Hell this entire time.
 The man that John had seen in the beginning appears and says that they will all burn in Hell and then both he and Sarah disappear.
-Charlotte breaks down and wants to find Sarah again, then suddenly becomes severely sick.
+Charlotte breaks down and wants to find Sarah again, then becomes severely sick.

 Jennie, Charlotte, and John all leave the house.
-John tells the ladies to not go back into the house, then heads to town to get a carriage so they can all leave the house.
+John tells the ladies to not return to the house, then heads to town to get a carriage so they can all leave the house.
 John runs into a man who tells him to turn around.
 Charlotte and Jennie find a body in the previously opened coffins and feral dogs surround them as they look inside, and they run into the house for safety.
-When John returns to the house, he cannot find his wife or Jennie.
-He sees the spirits in the house, and they tell him he should've left a long time ago.
+When John returns to the house, he cannot find Charlotte or Jennie.
+He sees the spirits in the house, and they say he should have left a long time ago.
 After being struck by one of the spirits, he finds his dead wife.

-His friend Jack returns and tells John that Charlotte has now turned into a spirit.
-He tells John that the diseased house will keep her spirit alive as long as he can bring her souls that she can feed upon.
+Jack returns and tells John that Charlotte has now turned into a spirit.
+He says that the diseased house will keep her spirit alive as long as John can bring her souls that she can feed upon.
 If she is fed, she will live at night and be able to manipulate and control animals.
 John takes Charlotte and places her in the grave outside.

-The film cuts to modern time, the house is now slightly updated, and a vaguely older John is showing the house to a couple for rent, so he can continue the cycle of feeding his love.
+In modern times, the house is slightly updated.
+A vaguely older John is showing it to a couple for rent, so he can continue the cycle of feeding Charlotte.